Defining the Crime

 1. Anyone can be sexually assaulted.

-FACT: Sexual assault can happen to anyone - any age, race, gender, level of income, level of education, etc. Women age 16-24 are most at risk for being sexually assaulted, but it can happen to anyone.
+Fact: Sexual assault can happen to anyone—any age, race, gender, level of income, or level of education.
+Women between the ages of 16 and 24 are most at risk for being sexually assaulted, but it can happen to anyone.
 National statistics say that 1 in 4 women and 1 in 6 men will be sexually assaulted by the age of 18.

-More than 80% of the time it is a woman who is sexually assaulted, but that does not mean that men can’t be.
-Men are just as susceptible to having their drink drugged, to being coerced or forced – maybe not always physically, but put in a position where it is hard or impossible to refuse – into sexual contact.
+More than 80% of the time it is a woman who is sexually assaulted, but that does not mean that men cannot be sexually assaulted.
+Men can also have their drink drugged or be coerced or forced into sexual contact—maybe not always physically, but put in a position where it is hard or impossible to refuse.

 2. Most people lie about being sexually assaulted.
 It’s not really a big problem.

-MYTH: National studies say that 2-8% of all sexual assault reports are false.
-That means that as many as 98% of the people who say they are sexually assaulted, were.
-And the majority of people who are sexually assaulted never tell anyone about it.
+Myth: National studies say that between 2 to 8% of all sexual assault reports are false.
+That means that as many as 98% of the people who say they are sexually assaulted were, and the majority of people who are sexually assaulted never tell anyone about it.

 3. Being talked into or pressured to have sex is not sexual assault.

-4. It is ok to force someone to do something sexual if they’ve been flirting with you.
+4. It is okay to force someone to do something sexual if they’ve been flirting with you.

-MYTH: It is NEVER ok to force someone into sexual activity.
-It does not matter how much they’ve flirted, had to drink, how much money you’ve spent on them, etc. NEVER.
+Myth: It is never okay to force someone into sexual activity.
+It does not matter how much they’ve flirted or had to drink, how much money you’ve spent on them, etc. Never.

 5. All rapists are guys in ski masks, hiding in the bushes, and driving a white panel van.